awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 }
 ```

+**If instances are tagged on creation, they must be tagged with a specific tag**

 In the following policy, users do not have to specify tags in the request, but if they do, the tag must be `purpose=test`\.
 No other tags are allowed\.
 Users can apply the tags to any taggable resource in the `RunInstances` request\.

 ```